fildaio/FIPs/FIP_0006_Adjust_DAO_Airdrop_Rules.md

 ### Background

-After three months of development, with the support of the community and users, FilDA has a peak of more than $2.1 billion in deposits and loans, ranking fifth in the global lending sector (the top four are Compound, MakerDAO, Venus, AAVE) respectively.
-With the launch of the more open FilDA 2.0 program, it is proposed to the community to upgrade the FilDA economic model.
+After three months of development, with the support of the community and users, FilDA has a peak of more than $2.1 billion in deposits and loans, ranking fifth in the global lending sector (the top four are Compound, MakerDAO, Venus, AAVE).
+With the launch of the more open FilDA 2.0 program, it is proposed to upgrade the FilDA economic model for the community.

-Filda's current scheme is to take 20% of the revenue from the agreement and convert it into HT and airdrop it to DAO pool users every Friday.
+Filda's current scheme is to take 20% of the revenue from the agreement, convert it into HT, and airdrop it to DAO pool users every Friday.

-After discussion with some community members, it is proposed to adjust the plan as follows, which shall be decided by the community vote:
+After discussion with some community members, it is proposed adjust the plan as follows, which shall be decided by a community vote:

 1. Buy back and airdrop Filda
 2. Buy back and destroy Filda
-3. The present programme will remain unchanged
+3. No change.
+Keep the current programme.

 ### About new rules
 - Buy back and airdrop FilDA

-  On a regular basis, 20% of the revenue from the agreement is used to buy back FilDA and airdrop it to DAO pool users.
+  Regularly use 20% of the revenue from the agreement to buy back FilDA and airdrop it to DAO pool users.
 This scheme directly benefits the users of DAO pool and   promotes the lock-up of users, but it will not change the circulation of FilDA.

 - Buy back and destroy FilDA

-  Regularly use 20% of the revenue from the agreement to buy back the FilDA, and transfer it to the black hole address for destruction.
+  Regularly use 20% of the revenue from the agreement to buy back FilDA, and transfer it to the black hole address for destruction.
 After the destruction is completed, it will be announced to the community as soon as possible.
-Users can query it through the blockchain browser to ensure openness and transparency.
-  Through this optimization, it will help to reduce the inflation rate of FilDA, and all FilDA supporters can enjoy the value increase brought about by deflation in  total FilDA liquidity.
+Users can query the blockchain browser and see the transactions to ensure openness and transparency.
+This optimization will help to reduce the inflation rate of FilDA, and all FilDA supporters can enjoy the value increase brought about by deflation in total FilDA liquidity.

 - The present programme will remain unchanged

   Under the current plan, 20% of the revenue from the agreement is exchanged for HT every Friday and airdropped to DAO pool users according to the rules.
 The scheme encourages holders to lock up their DAO positions in the form of token incentives, which reduces the circulation of FilDA and benefits DAO users.
-But in the long run, it is impossible to really control the inflation rate of FilDA.
+In the long run, it is impossible to really control the inflation rate of FilDA under this system.

 ### FilDA Overview
 - 500,000,000 (500 million).